-collecting data on garbage mobility out of a personal citizen perspective
+collecting data on garbage mobility out of a citizen's perspective

 The project TRACE WASTE aims to observe and visualize movements of our garbage to explore possible impacts on future urban life within the context of waste.
 We build an interactive audiovisual installation in order to distort the usual perception and make visible the hidden dynamics within our disposing culture.
 We want to trigger a wide discussion and understanding of challenges and problems concerning our present global era of trash.